sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SH 29: If you ask learners to assess their own prior knowledge, be sure to know if they are a) just familiar, b) factual, c) conceptual, d) able to apply to various contexts.
 - SH 18: Declarative knowledge (what), and procedural knowledge (how) are very different, and often assumed to be the same.
 Often learners confident in declarative knowledge will assume procedural knowledge they don't have.
     - Cites Clement 1982
+- SB 318: Most of us are very poor at self-assessment, which hurts developing metacognitive skills.
+    - Cites Stone, 2000; Glenberg, Sanocki, Epstein, and Morris (1987); Eva, Cunnington, Reiter, Keane, and Norman (2004); Glenberg (1992); Violato and Luckyer (2006)
+- SB 319: Learners are poor at assessing the style that best suits them.
+    - Cites Schnackenberg, Sullivan, Leader, and Jones (1998)
+- SH 195: People are generally weak at evaluating their own strengths and weaknesses.
+Novice learners are more likely to evaluate themselves poorly than experts.
+This interferes with metacognitive processes.
+    - Cites Dunning, 2007; Hacker et al., 2000

 **Question**: _Is remediation effective to improving learning outcomes?_